Sapo-san/portfolio/src/components/Utility/Cheatsheet/cheatsheets/docker.md

 # Docker & Compose personal notes & cheatsheet

 I wrote this little guide while using Docker with WSL2 in my windows machine.
-Will add more stuff in the future.

 This is a cheatsheet for common commands and stuff, a basic understanding of docker is required.
-Visit [this repository](https://github.com/daleal/docker-walkthrough) (made by a senior of mine from uni) or search for more tutorials.
+Visit [this repository](https://github.com/daleal/docker-walkthrough) (made by a senior of mine from uni) or search in google/youtube for more tutorials.

 (17th August, 2023) I'm also using it right now at work for a "new" application at work so this going to get updates more frequently.